Miruken-ES5/miruken/wiki/CallbackHandler.md

 ####Directly

-CallbackHandlers have a toDelegate() method, so they can be passed directly into a Protocol.
+CallbackHandlers have a toDelegate() method, so they can be passed directly into a Protocol and then executed.
-And this is very usefull for unit testing of your CallbackHandlers.
+This is very usefull for unit testing of your CallbackHandlers.

 ```JavaScript